Nørreskoven Forest and Dyrehaven deer park, Vejle

 Take a walk in the past

-Nørreskoven Forest on the north side of Vejle Bay is one of the most frequented forest in the area – one that invites you to enjoy many outdoor experiences.
+Nørreskoven Forest on the north side of Vejle Inlet is one of the most frequented forest in the area – one that invites you to enjoy many outdoor experiences.
 The very versatile piece of nature offers grave mounds, dried out springs and monuments.
 Nørreskoven is particularly well-known for the large beech trees from the early sixteenth century.
 Also enjoy a stroll in Dyrehaven (deer park).
 See the forest from above in the treetop climbing park, Gorilla Park Vejle, or challenge yourself to the forest trails by the sports college, Vejle Idrætshøjskole.

 The forest has an extensive hiking trail system.